Linear orders on chainable continua: Questions

 \begin{que} Does the order topology $\tau_{\U}^{\D}$ generated by any ultrafilter order $\leq_{\U}^{\D}$ on any chainable continuum $X$ have a countable character in every $x\in (X,\tau_{\U}^{\D})$? \end{que}

-By Corollary \ref{properties} we know that order topology generated by a certain ultrafilter order on the Knaster continuum is non-connected and non-compact.
-We would like to ask if order topology on any indecomposable chainable continuum also has those properties. \begin{que} Is it true that order topology generated by any ultrafilter order on any indecomposable chainable continuum is non-connected and non-compact? \end{que}
+By Corollary \ref{properties} there is an ultrafilter order topology on the Knaster continuum that is non-connected and non-compact.
+Moreover, by the proof of Proposition \ref{non-homeo}, there is another topology on the Knaster continuum with the same properties.
+We ask if any order topology on any indecomposable chainable continuum also has those properties. \begin{que} Is it true that order topology generated by any ultrafilter order on any indecomposable chainable continuum is non-connected and non-compact? \end{que}

+\begin{que} Let $X$ be a chainable continuum and let $x$ be a point of $X$ which is not an absolute endpoint.
+Does there exist an ultrafilter order on $X$ such that $x$ is neither minimal nor maximal with respect to this order? \end{que}

 \begin{prob} Describe order topologies generated by ultrafilter orders on the pseudoarc. \end{prob}